webDevBig/golem-js-preview-program/tasks/3-build-your-image/FEEDBACK.md

 [

 Could you find the necessary information?
 If not what topics were difficult to find?
-Yes
+Yes, I found all I need

 How would you change the structure/navigation of the docs?
 Recommend changes.

-No changes
+Specify that maybe you'll need to include additional libraries or tools to the Dockerfile.
+Cause I was have some isues with adding generator.mjs to the Dockerfile and reading this script at the main.mjs

 Are examples and tutorials useful?
 What was missing, and what was too detailed or unnecessary?
 It was easy to create Docker image and convert it to the Golem image format with helpful link.